OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 There are a few features of the Cloud View that will work if you configure the Template to make use of them:

 * Users will see the Template logo and description, something that is not so visible in the normal admin view.
-If needed, more logos can be added...

-.. todo:: where to add logos

 * The Cloud View gives access to the VM's VNC, but only if it is configured in the Template.